Why is this important?

 If one of you doesn't agree to the divorce, evidence and details will be needed, for example, evidence from witnesses such as friends or medical evidence.

-If your partner has been violent towards you, you can get specialist help.
+If your partner has been violent towards you, you can get specialist help and legal aid may be available.

-For more information about help you can get if your partner has been violent, see Domestic violence.
+For more information about help you can get if your partner has been violent, see Domestic violence and abuse.

 Desertion means that your partner left home against your wishes with no good reason.
 If your partner was away continuously for two out of the last two and a half years, you can apply for a divorce without the agreement of your partner.
 If you live together for a total of up to six months during this period, this does not stop the desertion being continuous.
 A court will want proof of the desertion and, if one of you doesn't agree to the divorce, there may be disagreements about who deserted whom.